WardLordRuby/match_wire/README.md

 quick way to check if a new update for HMW has been released.
 You can also verify _all_ HMW mod files by using `version` with the argument `--verify-all`.

+## Environment variables
+MatchWire supports environment HMW manifest override the same way as the official HMW launcher does.
+By default MatchWire will search for the supported '.env' file in the same directory it is located in.
+The environment variable `HMW_ENV` can also be set with a path
+(absolute or relative) to locate the supported '.env' file.

 ## Build from source
 If you desire to build from source the process is straight forward.
 Make sure you have [rust][rust-dl] installed.
 1. Download or clone the source code